kristopolous/DRR/indycast.net/about.md

 ## Architecture

-Since there's no money behind this, that means that I'd need a way to do this cheaply and in a way that has a really low barrier to entry for participation.
-I want to encourage people to run and manage their own servers for their favorite radio station.
+Since there's no money behind this, I'd need a way to do it cheaply and have alow barrier to entry for participation.
+People should be encouraged to run and manage their own servers for their favorite radio station.

-The solution should be:
+The solution seeks to be:

  * **Simple**: Easy and quick to setup.
  * **Small**: A small-footprint, unobtrusive system that can piggy-back on servers doing other things.